dlt-hub/dlt/docs/website/blog/2023-06-14-dlthub-gpt-accelerated learning_01.md

 2. You have complete control over your data.
 You can rename, filter, and modify it however you want before it reaches its destination.

-Next, I asked "Who is dlt for?"
+Next, I asked " Who is dlt for? "

 ![chatgptq2](\img\chatgptQ2..png)